coleifer/peewee/docs/peewee/querying.rst

 Filtering records
 -----------------

 You can filter for particular records using normal python operators.
-Peewee supports a :ref:`wide variety of operations <column-lookups>`.
+Peewee supports a wide variety of :ref:`query operators <query-operators>`.

 .. code-block:: pycon